Twig7/Looping/README.md

 alert('Found');
 Expected Output: Found

-Test: "It should reutrn 'found again' if the inputted number contains a 2 Code:else if(stringNum.match(2)) {
+Test: "It should return 'found again' if the inputted number contains a 2 Code:else if(stringNum.match(2)) {
 alert('Found again');
 Expected Output: Found Again

+Test: "it should return "Extra found" if the inputted number contains a 1.
+Code: else if(stringNum.match(1)) {
+alert('Extra found');
+Expected Output: Extra Found

+Test: "It should upkeep importance of which numbers it reads first.
+Code: ''
+Expected Output: Tested above in previous tests.
+True.